Environmental Design of Buildings (MSc) Part-time

 During the course, you will have access to the specialist Architecture Library, and other University libraries, and study spaces across campus.
 Within the School, you may use our computing suites and other facilities which include large-format plotters, a digital laser cutter and a well-equipped workshop.

 During the course, we go on a range of study trips.
 Guided visits will be organised to buildings that demonstrate the application of ideas taught in the course.
-In the past, these have included visits to the carbon-positive SOLCER House.
-We currently also offer an optional student exchange trip to Navarra in Spain.
+In the past, these have included visits to the carbon-positive SOLCER House and buildings using innovative approaches to energy efficiency in Spain.